Welcome to the Maine Mindfulness Project!

-We are part of a growing worldwide movement to teach and promote the practice of meditation as a way of awakening personal potential to create global peace, well being and happiness.
+We are part of a growing worldwide movement to teach and promote the practice of meditation as a way to enhance life, improve health, increase happiness, and create global peace.

 The phrase 'to meditate' can mean many things: to examine, observe, reflect, question, weigh.
-In Sanskrit: to become, in Tibetan: to make familiar.
+In Sanskrit, it also has more profound meaning: to become.

-Mindfulness is awareness and intuition of perception, sensation and conceptual thought.
+Mindfulness is awareness of perception.
 It is a nonjudgmental quality of mind which does not anticipate the future or reflect back on the past.
-It is a state of relaxed alert consciousness abiding in the present moment.
+It is consciousness abiding in the present moment.

 - Improves concentration and learning ability